agentmishra/wordpress_external_login_plugin/readme.txt

 It is recommended that you create a new Database user to access the external database.
 This way you can set appropriate permissions to the user so that they do not have write access.

 **Hashing**
 For the security of your users, your 'external database' should be hashing your users passwords.
-Although support is given for other hashing methods, 'bcrypt' is advised as it is the only supported method that uses SLOW hashing.
-Without this support it would be far easier for someone to derive your users plain text password if they gained access to your database.
+Although support is given for other hashing methods, 'bcrypt' is advised as it uses SLOW hashing.
+Without this it would be far easier for someone to derive your users password through a brute force attack if they gained access to your database.

 It is also highly recommended that a salt is used.
 This is done by default with 'bcrypt'.
 Using one salt for all passwords is supported but it is recommended to use a separate salt for each password as a different field in your database.
 This helps prevent the use of 'rainbow tables' to derive your users passwords.

 For explanation and more information on this I recommend [this article](https://martinfowler.com/articles/web-security-basics.html) starting from the section "Hash and Salt Your Users' Passwords".